• Home

 About the author

 Laura Boatner is a registered nurse by day and a writer by night.
 Her writing appears in Brilliant Flash Fiction, New Verse News, Discretionary Love, and a forthcoming issue of Open Kimono.
-She lives in Atlanta, Georgia with her husband and two rescue pups.
+She lives in Atlanta, Georgia, with her husband and two rescue pups.

 Tony Bates

-For a Few Who Read: Poems by Tony Bates
+Wander About: Poems by Tony Bates

 Fizzy Fictions